No Win No Fee Public Space Injury Claims - Health & Safety Compensation

 The easiest way to start a public place injury claim is to talk to The Compensation Experts.
-We have a team of excellent advisors who can answer your questions, find out about your individual situation, and, ultimately, give you the information you need to decide what to do next.
-This initial consultation is free, and so there is no obligation to continue afterwards.
+We have a team of excellent agents who can answer your questions, find out about your individual situation, and, ultimately, give you the information you need to decide what to do next.
+This initial conversation is free, and so there is no obligation to continue afterwards.

 If you choose to continue with your claim, we will pair you with a reputable and experienced public area injury solicitor, to give your claim every possible chance of success.
 They will leave no stone unturned in gathering the evidence required to prove that you were injured in a public place, that injury has affected you and, most importantly, that another party was responsible.

 Once your solicitor has built the case, they will submit your request for compensation to the other party, who then has a set time to respond.
 They may immediately accept liability, in which case your solicitor will negotiate on your behalf until a financial settlement is agreed (with your approval), or the other party may deny responsibility.
 If this happens, your lawyer will submit your public area injury claim to court and continue to negotiate with the other party, with the intent of resolving the dispute before it reaches a judge.
 More than 90% of personal injury claims settle without going to court, so there is a strong probability that yours will too.